jsoref/ceph/doc/dev/perf_histograms.rst

         }
     },

-This represents the 2d histogram, consisting of 9 history entrires and 32 value groups per each history entry.
+This represents the 2d histogram, consisting of 9 history entries and 32 value groups per each history entry.
 "Ranges" element denote value bounds for each of value groups.
 "Buckets" denote amount of value groups ("buckets"), "Min" is a minimum accepted valaue, "quant_size" is quantization unit and "scale_type" is either "log2" (logarhitmic scale) or "linear" (linear scale).